-The LC3 pumps are sealed liquid cooled magnetic drive centrifugal pumps.
-The impeller may be inspected for obstructions and wear by first closing the seacock.
+The LC2 and the LC3 pumps are sealed liquid cooled magnetic drive centrifugal pumps.
+The impeller may be inspected for obstructions and wear by first closing the sea cock.
 Drain the pump housing by removing a hose if necessary.

 It is IMPORTANT that NO WATER flows between the plastic housing and the pump body.
 The screws that hold the cover also seal the housing.
 Water behind the housing will ruin the motor bearings.

-BE SURE THE PUMP HOUSING IS DRY BEFORE DISASSEMBLING.
+BE SURE THE PUMP HOUSING IS ABSOLUTELY DRY BEFORE DISASSEMBLY.

 Remove the Phillips screws holding the inlet fitting plate (larger hose size).
-The impeller may be removed with its ceramic seal and thrust washer.
+The impeller may be removed with it's ceramic seal and thrust washer.
 Reassemble in the reverse order.
 (An exploded diagram is in this manual.)
 Observe the "O" ring that seals the housing cover plate.
 Make sure it is in good condition.
 Open the seacock.
 Inspect for leaks.